doniarobinson/happyspacebot/README.md

 This bot uses AJAX to pull a photo from the NASA photo API and a quote from api.forismatic.com to tweet.

-## Setup
+## Set Up Config File

 TODO: Describe the setup/config process

+### Set Up Accounts

+Set up accounts and API access, and fill in API keys in config.js file

-### Request NASA API Key
+1. Request NASA API Key

-Set up an account for your bot at api.nasa.gov
+    * Set up an account for your bot at api.nasa.gov

-Take the API key information generated for you and fill it in config.js
+    * Take the API key information generated for you and fill in 'nasa_api_key'

 ## Deploy to Heroku